Karma is a law of the universe, and you can learn to cultivate positive Karmic returns if you follow some time-tested steps. You can do this!

 Here is where some serious inner work can help you pinpoint the roadblocks to your growth.
 There are several tools you can use to explore your subconscious, your personality, and your soul.

 It results from actions in the present life that will impact future incarnations.
 It’s the source of generational curses.
 So, many practitioners seek help in breaking these chains now.
 It results in a better life and pays dividends for all future generations.
-These curses often show up as addictions.
+Generational issues (curses) often show up as addictions.

 It is also known as “Immediate Karma.”
 For example, if you hit someone, they will hit you back.
 If you speed in your car, you get a speeding ticket.
 It’s synchronicities that are easy to spot.